 1. Primrose Park Artist Studios

-Studio Artists 2018
+2019-20 Studio Artists

-Bernadette Facer is a visual artist working in printmaking, classical photography and installation.
+Bernadette Facer (81KB) is a visual artist working in printmaking, classical photography and installation.
 Whilst studying at the Otago School of Fine Art in New Zealand, these mediums were developed by mentors such as, Diane Halstead and Marilyn Webb.
 Although now residing in Australia, her work often has a contextual connection to Aotearoa, New Zealand.

-It can be observed that Facer's artistic processes are often influenced by the sombre and contemplative black protest paintings of Ralph Hotere.
+Bernadette's art is often influenced by the sombre and contemplative black protest paintings of Ralph Hotere.
 The works will often depict braided rivers as shadow water or ata wai.
 Black on black printing methods are used to serve as a dual representation for memory and of the depletion of resource, in the agricultural district from which she hails, Waitara (Canterbury).

 Bernadette’s works can be viewed as unfinished fragments of memory which sit within an archetypal landscape through print and assemblage.
 “Current installations, incorporate delicate charcoal lines, abstract hybrid landscapes, mono-print and embroidery.
 Stitching the memory, or lifeline to the past.
 Threads snap and break.
 Fractured memories part of a once pristine landscape”.

 Terhi Hakola (534KB) is a Finland-born artist based in Sydney.
 She holds a MA from UNSW; and a degree in medicine from the University of Kuopio, Finland.
 She has practiced as a GP for 20 years in Finland and Australia.
 As a medical practitioner she has witnessed life at the ordinary and at the extremes.
 The human experience that captivated her as a doctor - the desire to unfold what defines and gives meaning to our day-to-day existence - also fuels and motivates her art.
 Recurring themes in her work consider the sense of identity, impermanence and mortality.